Ramlösa Hälsobrunn: Park design

 The part of the park located in the valley, usually referred to as the Ramlösa Valley, has an open character with large grassy areas interspersed with a number of smaller trees and shrubs, where rhododendrons are abundant.
 This part has an intimate feel as it is bordered on both sides by steep slopes with compact greenery, giving the impression of being enclosed.
 In the eastern part is the Water Pavilion, built in 1919–1921, just south of the original iron spring, marked by the exposed rock wall, stained red by the ferruginous water.
 Various concerts and events are held here from time to time, especially on Well Day.
 At the centre of the open grassy area, towards the valley slope, is another spring, the old alkaline spring.
 This is enclosed by an artificial cave, now enclosed by a fence.
 The valley is home to a number of unique biotopes for lichens, fungi, insects, birds and plants.

 From the Ramlosa Valley, the so-called Philosophical Path leads up to the second hill, which consists of a mixed deciduous forest that used to be dominated by oaks and was therefore called Ekebacken ('the Oak Hill'), but nowadays the proportion of beech has increased.
 Along the path are several initials carved into the trees, as this was a popular romantic walking route in the days of the mineral spa.
 At the beginning of the Philosophical Path stands Hårleman's runestone (1750), donated and designed by the 18th-century architect Carl Hårleman, where he gives thanks for a refreshing stay.

 The park is home to a number of unusual trees, including Caucasian wingnut (Pterocarya fraxinifolia), Turkish hazel (Corylus colurna) and dawn redwood (Metasequoia glyptostroboides) around Villa Primula.
-There is also a large tulip tree (Liriodendron tulipifera) between the villas Bellis and Salvia, which offers a heavy flowering display in early summer, as well as plane tree (Platanus acerfolia) and false acacia (Robinia pseudoacacia) at Villa Malvia.
-To the east of the Grand Hotel grows a chestnut tree (Castanea sativa).
+There is also a large tulip tree (Liriodendron tulipifera) between the villas Bellis and Salvia, which offers a heavy flowering display in early summer, as well as London plane (Platanus × hispanica) and black locust (Robinia pseudoacacia) at Villa Malvia.
+To the east of the Grand Hotel grows a sweet chestnut (Castanea sativa).